-The daily Bild reported that the three were Moroccans living in the western German state of North Rhine-Westphalia and were caught with "large amounts of explosives".
+The daily Bild reported that the three were Germans of Moroccan origin from the western German state of North Rhine-Westphalia and were caught with "large amounts of explosives".

 Citing security sources, the newspaper said they were suspected of plotting attacks in Germany.
 They came to the attention of the Federal Crime Office during surveillance of mobile phone and computer communications.

 Bild identified them as Abdeladim K., Jamil S. and Ahmed Sh.

 The daily Rheinische Post based in Duesseldorf, the capital of North Rhine-Westphalia, reported in an advance copy of its Saturday issue that the suspects had tested explosives, citing sources close to the investigation.

 It said the men had been under surveillance since late 2010 and attracted the attention of the authorities when they attempted to buy large amounts of key chemicals at pharmacies.

 The Moroccan government said Friday that Al-Qaeda was suspected in connection with a bomb attack Thursday that killed 16 in Marrakesh.

 German authorities hiked security measures in November after US authorities warned of an Al-Qaeda plot to carry out "Mumbai-style" attacks in Britain, France and Germany.